GabrieleUNIVPM/TWeb18-Gruppo4/docs/README.txt

 README
 ======
-The resulting website is hosted at tweb.dii.univpm.it/~grp_04/ZendProject/public , username and password available by mailing to S1068979@studenti.univpm.it
+The webapp resulting from this project is hosted at tweb.dii.univpm.it/~grp_04/ZendProject/public , username and password available by mailing to S1068979@studenti.univpm.it
 ======